-- We saw evidence that there had been two clinical audits undertaken since the last inspection in May 2015, both of these were completed audits where the improvements made were implemented and monitored. - Findings were used by the practice to improve services.
+- We saw evidence that there had been two clinical audits undertaken since the last inspection in January 2017, both of these were completed audits where the improvements made were implemented and monitored. - Findings were used by the practice to improve services.
 For example, an audit was undertaken to ensure that patients with COPD had been prescribed the correct inhaler, and if on the combination inhaler, whether a suitable alternative had been tried due to any adverse effects.
 In the first audit cycle (2015), 14 patients were identified as using the combination inhaler and none were reporting any adverse effects.
 When the audit was repeated in 2016, nine patients were identified with COPD.
 Three of the nine patients were stable and no changes made but were referred for smoking cessation, and two of the patients had a COPD exacerbation in the preceding 12 months so were kept on the combination inhaler.
 The remaining patients were on alternative medication.
 The audit highlighted the need to ensure that awareness was raised to ensure patients were receiving the correct COPD medication.
 It also highlighted the importance of ensuring inhaler technique and the referral for smoking cessation.
-The practice was planning to repeat the audit in 2017 to ensure that they continued to monitor patients.